almedso/ronto/docs/source/user/rontofile.rst

 * A default value must be given for every environment variable.
   In case a certain environment variable is not set, this default is used.

+Variables without a default that are not provided cause an processing error at runtime when they are evaluated.
+Variables are evaluated at the moment they are needed (late evaluation).

+It is possible to have up to two variable evaluation per yml element.

 Assuming on the shell the SSTATE_DIR environment variable is set: